Consumer Medicine Information

 What this medicine is used for

-Acute mania associated with Bipolar 1 Disorder (short term treatment).
-People with this condition may have symptoms such as
+acute mania associated with Bipolar 1 Disorder.
+Symptoms of this condition may include

 Your doctor may have prescribed this medicine for another reason.